gnosek/fcgiwrap/README.rst

     sudo rpm -Uhv fcgiwrap-1.1.0-1.fc18.armv6hl.rpm

-The exact name of the RPM package file name depends on the OS and hardware architecture where you build the RPM.
+The exact name of the RPM package file depends on the OS and hardware architecture where you build the RPM.

 Usage
 =====